-Carter Beats the Devil by Glen David Gold
+Carter Beats The Devil by Glen David Gold

 Gold’s debut novel opens with real-life magician Charles Carter executing a particularly grisly trick, using President Warren G. Harding as a volunteer.
 Shortly afterwards, Harding dies mysteriously in his San Francisco hotel room, and Carter is forced to flee the country.
 Or does he?
 It’s only the first of many misdirections in a magical performance by Gold.
 In the course of subsequent pages, Carter finds himself pursued by the most hapless of FBI agents; falls in love with a beautiful, outspoken blind woman; and confronts an old nemesis bent on destroying him.
 Throw in countless stunning (and historically accurate) illusions, some beautifully rendered period detail, and historical figures like young inventor Philo T. Farnsworth and self-made millionaire Francis “Borax” Smith, and you have old-fashioned entertainment executed with a decidedly modern sensibility. (via Goodreads)

-Genre: Literary Mystery
+Genre: YA Ghost Story Mystery

 Why did I choose to read this book?
 After 14, I was still in a sort of Scooby-Doo mood.
 With its mysterious house and shipwreck, it fit the bill.